A CHEAP DAY OUT

 Hays Galleria provides shelter if wet or cold.

-Toilets in the Cathedral and Tate Gallery.
+Toilets in the Globe and Tate.

 SHOPPING/MARKETS